 Feature documentation is a joint effort between Product Managers and Technical Writers.
 In the same way that we want to empower everyone to contribute to our documentation, Product Managers are encouraged to write MVP documentation for their product/feature.

-Note: Due to the cadence of the release cycle, feature documentation needs to be complete and submitted as per the process below at least ten days prior to release to ensure it's included in the documentation update.
+Note: Due to the cadence of the release cycle, feature documentation needs to be complete and submitted as per the release process to allow sufficient time for review and to ensure it's included in the release documentation update.

 A link to the feature/product's tech spec